 Oh, boy.
-After the travesty that was the sixth season of Tales from the Crypt, you could only hope that things wouldn’t get worse.
+After the travesty that was the mediocre sixth season of Tales from the Crypt, you could only hope that things wouldn’t get worse.
 Unfortunately, the seventh and final season of the beloved HBO anthology show hits an entirely new low you never could have imagined.

 In a last-ditch effort to save money on production and perhaps spice things up a bit), the production of the final season of Tales from the Crypt jumped production across the pond from the US to the UK.
 The final season was made in England with English actors, directors, and what have you.
 On paper this sounds like an interesting change of pace, and a decision that could result in some fine television.
 It’s unfortunate, though, that it was hard for me to even pick five “good” episodes out of the thirteen-episode season to focus on here.

 I’ve noticed that most of the seasons of Tales from the Crypt kick off with an episode with a higher quality than what’s in store for the rest of each season, and that’s very much the case here.
 “Fatal Caper” focuses on an old man named Mycroft who doesn’t have much time left to live.
 Mycroft’s will states that if his two remaining sons can’t finish the task of finding their other brother — who left home years before never to be heard from again — then Mycroft’s money will instead be donated to charity.
 This leads to the brothers coming up with their own plans for stealing the money, and these plans aren’t the least bit legal.
 This episode was directed by Bob Hoskins, and is a tight, suspenseful little story that features some fine character work.
 The twist ending is incredibly ridiculous too, but also pretty fantastic, making this an easy pick for one of the best episodes of the season.